battery-degradation-prediction/battery_degradation_prediction/README.md

 - receives data from user in some common format (eg excel, matlab) and works data into a python numpy dataframe

 **``data_format_assertion_check``**
-- Checks that the imported data contains the nescsary minimum features to achieve "high" accuracy
+- Checks that the imported data contains the necessary minimum features to achieve "high" accuracy
 - Checks to see there are only "completed" cycles (no half run cycles)

 **``preprocess_raw_data_into_dataframe``**
-- recives data from ``import_raw_data`` and removes any NaN
+- receives data from ``import_raw_data`` and removes any NaN
 - additional data generation
 - creates a time series within dataframe
 - all data received is now formatted to be used for training the model
-- returns reporccesed dataframe
+- returns reprocessed dataframe

 **``plot_features``**
-- plots data from ``preprocess_raw_data_into_dataframe`` and/or ``cleaned_reprocessed_data``
+- plots data from ``preprocess_raw_data_into_dataframe``

-**``cleaned_reprocessed_data``**
-- Creates a new dataframe of the users selected features of intertest
-- Returns cleaned_reprocessed dataframe
+Reprocessed
 **``feature_extraction``**
-- recieves ``cleaned_reprocessed_data``, and attempt to reduce dimensionalality via of one of the processes: conducts principal component analysis, variational autoencoder, Dynamic mode decomposition
+- receives `` reprocessed_dataframe``, and attempt to reduce dimensionality via of one of the processes: conducts principal component analysis, variational autoencoder, Dynamic mode decomposition

 **``model.py``**
-- recieves lower dimensional data
-- split into training and testing datasets
+- split `` reprocessed_dataframe`` into training and testing datasets
-- predicts
+- predicts cycle number at which capacity fades 80% of its original value

 **``evalutaion.py``**
-- statistical anayslsis on our predictions
+- statistical analysis on our predictions
 - egs MSE, RMSE